Wednesday, October 29, 2008

 As before, the Who worked their way through a number of possible concepts for the next release, even going so far as to record an album’s worth of tracks in 1972.
 That project was aborted, though a few singles surfaced, and somehow Pete was able to take a couple of the leftovers and work them into what finally emerged as the epic Quadrophenia.
 The story within is basically impenetrable—it’s not so much of a plot as a portrait of a Mod kid named Jimmy—and while Pete’s idea of using a different musical theme to represent each member of the band as a different facet of Jimmy’s personality was daring, it doesn’t quite take.

 Despite that, the album is excellent.
-While the Mod concept may not have been clear to anyone who wasn’t around at the time, Quadrophenia retains a universal appeal, simply because Pete managed to convey the desperation and confusion of post-adolescence in his music and lyrics.
+While the Mod fashion may not have made sense to anyone who wasn’t around at the time, Quadrophenia retains a universal appeal, simply because Pete managed to convey the desperation and confusion of post-adolescence in his music and lyrics.
 (Kids aren’t supposed to be this sensitive, but sadly, they are.)
 Just as the ‘70s began to take over the music business, the album looks back to the period before the British Invasion but keeps its sound contemporary yet timeless, and not a little symphonic.
+Even the synthesizers—and there are a lot of them—don’t sound at all dated.
+Because of that, the story can resonate with any mixed-up kid, regardless of gender, and not just those living in that city at that particular time.

 “I’m One” is all Pete again, voicing doubts awhile remaining determined to stand out.
 “The Dirty Jobs” returns us to Roger, even though the concept of “karma” doesn’t belong in the lyrics.
+(We still love hearing Keith scream through his fills.)
 For some reason a marching band and circus appear at the end, but that takes us right into “Helpless Dancer”, supposedly Roger’s theme.
-This works much better as an instrumental in the two overtures.
-“Is It In My Head” was from the 1972 sessions, and it’s impossible to hear it in any other context but this.
+The messages isn’t clear, and frankly the tune works much better better as an instrumental in the two overtures.
+“Is It In My Head” was from the 1972 sessions, but fits so well within the concept, and is impossible to hear in any other context but this.
 “I’ve Had Enough” definitely sounds like it’s leading to some kind of decision, particularly with the lyrical detour about how Jimmy’s going to have his jacket cut.
 The end of the song always sounds like he jumped, in front of a train perhaps?
 But then…

 Side three starts in a train station, reprises the “why should I care” theme from “Cut My Hair”, and starts Jimmy hallucinating on the “5:15”.
 “Sea And Sand” is a wistful reverie about his lost love, with the jacket detour fitting well.
 (You can hear “I’m The Face”, their first single, just over the fade.)
-“Drowned” would never be performed this way again, but it’s still one of Pete’s finest pleas for redemption.
-“Bell Boy” is Keith’s theme, even though it describes another character.
-His tender vocal in the middle is heartbreaking.
+“Drowned” would never be performed this way again, but it’s still one of Pete’s finest pleas for redemption—another older song amazingly finding a proper home.
+“Bell Boy” is Keith’s theme, even though it describes another character altogether, yet his tender vocal in the middle is heartbreaking.

-John’s theme is shoehorned in the middle of “Dr. Jimmy”’s psychotic episode—a shame really, since the theme is so pretty.
+John’s theme (“Is It Me”) is shoehorned in the middle of “Dr. Jimmy”’s psychotic episode—a shame really, since the melody for it is so pretty.
 Roger really does a fair job of straddling all those moods.
-“The Rock” repeats most of the title track but extends them so they can all come together at the end.
+“The Rock” is basically another arrangement of the title track, but extends each of the themes so they can all come together at the end.
 And just when they do, the thunder breaks for “Love Reign O’er Me”.
-Pete saved his own achingly beautiful theme for last.
-The final seconds, all crashing chords and every piece of percussion Keith could throw, are fantastic.
+Pete saved his own achingly beautiful theme for last, but Roger sings it in a tour de force.
+The final seconds of the track, all crashing chords and every piece of percussion Keith could throw, are fantastic.

 Six years later, the film version of Quadrophenia tried to put the story together, and used the music in odd ways to illustrate various points.
 The soundtrack was drastically remixed, and not necessarily improved: “I’m One” gets a piano, “Love Reign O’er Me” gets a flute and strings, “I’ve Had Enough” also gets strings (and it’s the climax of the film) and “Helpless Dancer” is cut to 22 seconds.
 Plus, a lot of songs are taken out of order and other songs were left out entirely.
 The rest of the album consisted of a pile of non-Who oldies (left off the original mid-‘90s CD, but reinstated for the 2000 remaster) and what was the first album appearance of “Zoot Suit” (included with “I’m The Face” on both CDs).
 Three “new” songs were added—the too-long throwaway “Get Out And Stay Out”, “Four Faces” and “Joker James”, which was actually as old as 1967.